snoplus/data-flow-documentation/getting_started/elements/shifting_checklist.md

 * Screen sessions

-  We use screen sessions to monitor and submit jobs.
-Screen sessions only exist on **cedar1** and **liverpool**.
-You can use `screen -r` to see them.
+  there are a total of six screen sessions you need to worry about.
+You can use `screen -r <screen name/Id>` to see them. you can use `-x` to see a screen someone else is currently looking at.

-  On cedar1, there should only be **benchmarking** and **offline_processing** screen sessions (the former submits and monitors benchmarking jobs, the latter inserts processing jobs to the database).
-If either or both screens are missing or having issues, they can be relaunched by running `~/data-flow/cron/launch_processing_screen/launch_processing.sh`
+  On Buffer1:
+    **dflow_register** registers new incoming raw files
+    **offsite_transfers** handels the transfers from buffer 1 to the grid storage.

+  On cedar1:
+    **benchmarking** submits benchmarking jobs to cedar
+    **offline_processing** creates and inserts processing jobs to the database for incoming data.

+  On liverpool:
+    **enqueue_processing** submits and monitors processing Dirac jobs through ganga.
+    **enqueue_production** submits and monitors production Dirac jobs through ganga.

-  On liverpool, there will always be at least one screen tab running, **enqueue_processing**, which checks the couch database for any jobs to submit and submits them.
-If a production was submitted, then **enqueue_production** should also be running which will submit these production jobs.
-If the screens need to be relaunched, first kill them and then run `~/data-flow/cron/launch_processing_screen/launch_processing.sh`.
-The variables at the top of `launch_processing.sh` denote which screens will be launched, so modify them to true/false accordingly.
+  If the screens on B1 need to be relaunched, first kill them and then run `~/data-flow/cron/launch_processing_screen/launch_dataflow.sh`. if the other screens need to be relaunched go to the [cedar](https://github.com/snoplus/data-flow/actions/workflows/start-screens-cedar.yml) or [liverpool](https://github.com/snoplus/data-flow/actions/workflows/start-screens-liverpool.yml), this will kill and relaunch the screens on that site.
+If the action says `This workflow was disabled manually.` ssh to the site, kill the screen, git pull and run `~/data-flow/cron/launch_processing_screen/launch_processing.sh`, the variables in `launch_processing_settings.sh` denote which screens will be launched, so modify them to true/false accordingly.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------